Vaistudio-dev/flutter_fit_utils_provider/README.md

 Check out example/main.dart for the complete implementation.

 ### Creating a provider
 Create a class that extends DataProvider or ItemsProvider.
 Use DataProvider if you want to provide a single modelable.
 On the contrary, use ItemsProvider if yout want to provide a list of modelables.
+It's that easy !

 ```dart
 /// Provider for [User] data.